feldera/feldera/docs/sql/datetime.md

 negative sign in the interval literal `INTERVAL '-1 2:03:04' DAYS TO SECONDS` applies to both the days and hour/minute/second parts.

-If the interval does not have an adequate format the resulting literal is interpreted as `NULL`.

 ## Other date/time/timestamp/time interval operations

 The following arithmetic operations are supported: